alapsansky/Lapsansky_Armstrong_2022/README.md

 ### WARINING: This work is currently in review at Marine Ornithology and should considered preliminary until this warning is removed and replaced.

+### Abstract:

+Common Mergansers Mergus merganser dive into lakes, rivers, and coastal waters to feed on fish and other aquatic prey.
+This species, and others in the genus Mergus, are traditionally classified as foot-propelled divers.
+When submerged, mergansers are expected to swim by kicking their feet, holding their wings close to their bodies.
+Here, we report, with video evidence, an event in which four mergansers used their wings underwater to chase down and capture a large fish.
+Documentation of wing use in this classically defined “foot-propelled diver” illustrates the gaps in our understanding of avian diving physiology, hydrodynamics, and behavior.

 ![Gif](https://github.com/alapsansky/Lapsansky_Armstrong_2022/blob/main/LapsanskyArmstrong_2022.gif)